browser-vm/open-deep-research/README.md

-# Open Deep Research Web UI
+# Grok Deep Research Web UI

 A modern, interactive web interface built on top of the original [Deep Research CLI](https://github.com/dzhng/deep-research) project.
-This web app transforms the command-line research assistant into an intuitive, visually appealing experience using Next.js and shadcn/ui.
+This web app transforms the command-line research assistant into an intuitive, visually appealing experience using Next.js, shadcn/ui, and powered by Grok AI.

 ## Overview

-Open Deep Research Web UI is an AI-powered research assistant that transforms the original CLI tool into a modern web interface using Next.js and shadcn/ui.
+Grok Deep Research Web UI is an AI-powered research assistant that transforms the original CLI tool into a modern web interface using Next.js and shadcn/ui.
 Try it out at [anotherwrapper.com/open-deep-research](https://anotherwrapper.com/open-deep-research) with your own API keys, or host it yourself.

-The system combines search engines (via FireCrawl), web scraping, and language models (via OpenAI) to perform deep research on any topic.
+The system combines search engines (via FireCrawl), web scraping, and Grok AI (via Vercel AI Gateway) to perform deep research on any topic.
 Key features include:

 - **Intelligent Research Process:**